haozhu10015/neugym/README.md

 # NeuGym

-NeuGym is a Python package for reinforcement learning environment of animal behavior modeling.
+NeuGym is a Python package for reinforcement learning environment of animal behavior modeling, which is still under development.

 * **Documentation:**
 * **Mailing list:** https://groups.google.com/g/neugym